 Eastman Chemical Company manufactures and markets the chemicals, fibers and plastics that give everyday products the strength, design and functional characteristics desired by consumers and commercial customers worldwide.
 Eastman draws on innovative approaches to achieve practical solutions, creating useful materials that serve their customers while caring for the communities in which we work and live.

-JIAM builds upon a broad and growing research partnership between the University of Tennessee (UT) and Oak Ridge National Laboratory (ORNL).
+JIAM builds upon a broad and growing research partnership between UT and ORNL.
 Together the two institutions house some of the world’s most advanced facilities in neutron scattering, nanophase materials, and high-performance computing.

-The National Institute for Computational Sciences (NICS) is funded by the National Science Foundation and managed by the University of Tennessee.
-The NICS petascale scientific computing environment is housed at Oak Ridge National Laboratory.
+The National Institute for Computational Sciences (NICS) is funded by the National Science Foundation and managed by UT.
+The NICS petascale scientific computing environment is housed at ORNL.
 The state of Tennessee’s ORNL is the current location for two of the world’s most powerful computers.
 The mission of NICS is to enable the scientific discoveries of researchers nationwide by providing leading-edge computational resources, together with support for their effective use, and leveraging extensive partnership opportunities.

 Neutron science research is on its way to promising developments in materials science.
 Neutron scattering techniques provide exceptional tools for studying the structure and dynamics of materials at the molecular level.
 With the High Flux Isotope Reactor—the highest flux reactor-based neutron source for condensed matter research in the United States—and the Spallation Neutron Source—the world’s most intense pulsed accelerator-based neutron source—ORNL provides neutron scattering capabilities unavailable anywhere else in the world.